IRIS-MITWPU/Tarzan/workflow_and_procedure.md

   - **Frontend:** React

 - **Outputs:**
-  - **Temporary Output:** Temperature and pressure values for CAN messages.
+  - **Temporary Output:** Temperature and pressure values for Actuator
   - **Permanent Output:** CAN messages sent to the Panda (placeholder name for now).

 ---